NEW Rx Mail Delivery Program for Patients

 RxP's programs support the increased medication demand at 32 clinic partners (85 localities) throughout the state because of COVID-19's impact on the economy and employment.

-Maintaining Medication Adherence in a Crisis
+Maintains Medication Adherence in a Crisis

 Providing a 90-day supply of medication reduces costs and increases medication adherence.
 Consistent access to medication avoids the worsening of chronic health conditions which can lead to costly emergency department visits, preventing undue strain on the health system.

-Saving Money for Both Safety-Net Clinics and PatientsRxP has fully committed to implementing this program at no cost to either the patient or the clinic.
+Saves Money for Both Safety-Net Clinics and PatientsRxP has fully committed to implementing this program at no cost to either the patient or the clinic.